The White Tiger

 The hunter's son, when he heard this, said he also would try.
 He placed his gun over his shoulder and took aim and shot.
 But he missed.
 He knew then that he still wasn't ready, and he asked the old innkeeper to let him stay with her a while.
 From that day, he kept practicing shooting over his shoulder at the tree.
 After three more years, he was finally able to shoot down the highest leaf on the highest branch.

 Then the old innkeeper told the hunter's son, "Just because you can do that, it still doesn't mean you can outshoot your father.
-Why, your father used to set an ant on the side of a cliff and then, from a distance of three miles away, he would shoot that ant off without even scratching the surface of the cliff.
+Why, your father used to set an ant on the side of a cliff and then, from a distance of one mile away, he would shoot that ant off without even scratching the surface of the cliff.
 No matter what a fine gunman you may be, certainly you can't match that."

 The young man then tried to do what the old innkeeper said his father had done.
 Again he failed at first and had to practice three more years.
 Like the young man's mother, it turns out that all that the old innkeeper had told him had been made up because she, too, only wanted to save his life.
 But the hunter's son, not questioning her once, had practiced until he could do the tasks she said his father had done.
 The old innkeeper was filled with amazement.

 "With your skill now, surely you will avenge your father's death."
 So saying, the old innkeeper prepared a bag with many rice balls for him to eat along the way.
 The hunter's son thanked her and started out along the path leading into the heart of the Kumgang Mountains.
+By now he was 27 years old.

 One day, while the hunter's son was seated on a big rock nibbling a rice ball, a ragged old woman stumbled up to him and said, "Excuse me, sir.
 Could you spare an extra rice ball for me?"